jbadlandshaw/digichem-thesis/model/folder-explained.md

 model_training_data.csv is the formatted training data with decoys used to train the models. \
 PROMISCUITY_SCORE.ipynb is the notebook file containing instructions on how to train, test and evaluate the models performance.

-_Note: 'train_data.npy' is the raw dataset from which the curated dataset for the models was created, and is too large to be uploaded to GitHub.
+_Note: when creating the training data, it calls for'train_data.npy', the raw dataset from which the curated dataset for the models was created, which is too large to be uploaded to GitHub.
 This file can be sourced from https://huggingface.co/hz3519/TransformerBeta_models/tree/main/model_M_retrain_